JuliaMolSim/Molly.jl/docs/src/freeenergy.md

                            CV)           # Collective Variable
 ```

-Now one can plot this into a graph.
-The code for that is left as an exercise to the reader, but the results should look like something similar to this!
+Now one can put this into a graph, for example using a scatter for the free energy and making use of the calculated sigmas (see the previous code blocks) to shade the plot and give a feel of the uncertainties.
+The code is left as an exercise to the reader, but the results should look like something similar to this!

 ![PMF along the dipeptide torsion in kBT units](images/dihedral_pmf_kbt.png)
 ![PMF along the dipeptide torsion in energy units](images/dihedral_pmf_enr.png)